GolangUA/telegram-butler/README.md

 ## Local development

-1. Create `.env` file and provide all needed environment variables
+1. Update the values of all needed environment variables in `.env.local` file:

     ```dotenv
     NGROK_AUTHTOKEN=ngrok-token